genn-team/genn/docs/custom_models.rst

 The ``pre_var_name_types`` and ``post_var_name_types`` keyword arguments} are used to define any pre or postsynaptic state variables.
 For example, using pre and postsynaptic variables, our event-driven STDP rule can be extended to use all-to-all spike pairing using pre and postsynaptic _trace_ variables [Morrison2008]_ :

-TODO move into create function documentation
-\note
-These pre and postsynaptic code snippets can only access the corresponding pre and postsynaptic variables as well as those associated with the pre or postsynaptic neuron population.
-Like other state variables, variables defined here as `NAME` can be accessed in weight update model code strings using the \$(NAME) syntax.

 ..  code-block:: python

     stdp_additive_2_model = genn_model.create_custom_weight_update_class(